ekhowell/phylo_class/README.md

 # Phylogenetics Final Report Reproducible Script
 #### By: Emma Howell
 #### Last Updated: 4/24/21
-Purpose: To record steps in phylogenetic analysis of PRDM9 locus in house mouse subspecies complex.
+Purpose: To record the steps used in the phylogenetic analysis of the PRDM9 locus in house mouse subspecies complex.

 ## Note
 This README will include all the steps necessary to recreate this analysis.
-However, all of the required files/data are contained within this repository so there is no need to re-download VCF files or re-fetch GTF and reference files from UCSC's Table Browser.
+However, all of the required input files/data are contained within this repository.
+This allows users to bypass the steps that involve downloading the (large) VCF files and fetching/formatting the reference files and GTF file obtained from UCSC's Table Browser.

 ## Installing Software
 Required software: vcftools, bcftools, tabix, MUSCLE, and IQ-TREE.

 A conda environment will be used to install/manage the packages used in this analysis.
 Follow the steps below to install Miniconda.

-The subsequent sections provides the commands used to install the required software.
-For those wishing to generate an exact replica of the conda environment used here, the YAML file "phylo_project_env.yml" in the packages directory provides and alternative to the individual installation steps.
+In order to ensure the reproducibility of the analysis, the conda environment used in this pipeline has been packaged into a YAML file contained within the [packages](https://github.com/ekhowell/phylo_class/tree/master/packages) directory.
+This allows users to bypass the installation steps and ensure that they are using the correct version of each software.

-This command will build a conda environment from the YAML file.
+Those wishing to build a conda environment from the YAML file should use the following command.
 ```
 conda env create --file phylo_project_env.yml
 ```

 #### Installing Miniconda
-Follow the instructions provided here to install Miniconda:

-For MacOS users, Miniconda can be installed with a few short commands.

-Download Miniconda.
+In order to build a conda environment, users must first install Miniconda.
+Follow the instructions provided [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or see below for a quick guide for MacOS users.

+First, download the Linux distribution of Miniconda.
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

-Run the Miniconda installer and follow the prompts.
+Then, run the Miniconda installer and follow the prompts.
 ```
 bash Miniconda3-latest-Linux-x86_64.sh
 ```

 #### Creating Conda Environment
-Run this command to create a new conda environment called "phylo_project" within which we can install the necessary software.
+Now that Miniconda is installed, we can create a new conda environment called `phylo_project` that will store all of the necessary software.
 ```
 conda create --name phylo_project python=3.8
 ```

-Then, activate the conda environment.
+Activate the environment using this command.
 ```
 source activate phylo_project
 ```

 Now we can install the software needed for this project.
 This includes `vcftools`, `bcftools`, and `tabix` to manipulate the VCF input files.
-The software needed for the phylogenetic analysis includes `muscle` and `iq-tree`.
+The software needed for the phylogenetic analyses includes `muscle` and `iqtree`.

 First, install the software for working with the input files.
 ```